hartas17/API_courses/README.md

 10. Only professors can create and manage courses, lessons and questions
 11. Any student can take a course
 12. Initially, we’ll need to support these types of questions:

-	a.
-Boolean
+	* Boolean
-	b.
-Multiple choice where only one answer is correct
+	* Multiple choice where only one answer is correct
-	c.
-Multiple choice where more than one answer is correct
+	* Multiple choice where more than one answer is correct
-	d.
-Multiple choice where more than one answer is correct and all of them must be answered correctly
+	* Multiple choice where more than one answer is correct and all of them must be answered correctly

 13. Frontend guys specifically asked for these endpoints for the students to use:
-	a.
-Get a list of all courses, telling which ones the student can access
+	* Get a list of all courses, telling which ones the student can access
-	b.
-Get lessons for a course, telling which ones the student can access
+	* Get lessons for a course, telling which ones the student can access
-	c.
-Get lesson details for answering its questions
+	* Get lesson details for answering its questions
-	d.
-Take a lesson (to avoid several requests, they asked to send all answers in one go)
+	* Take a lesson (to avoid several requests, they asked to send all answers in one go)
-	e.
-Basic CRUD for courses, lessons and questions
+	* Basic CRUD for courses, lessons and questions

 Codebase rules:
 1. The API must be developed using Python